Hands-on With TurtleBot 3, a Powerful Little Robot for Learning ROS

 Hands-on With Waffle

 Putting the TurtleBot 3 Waffle together was similar to what we did with the Burger: We built the robot layer by layer, with the difference that in this model the layers are wider.
-Also, there are more parts—including 194 screws!—so the total assembly time was nearly twice as long, or about four hours.
+Also, there are more parts—including 194 screws!—so the total assembly took nearly twice as long, or about four hours.

-Like in the Burger, the first Waffle layer holds the Dynamixel XM430 servos and the battery (but instead of one ball caster, there are two).
-The middle layer is where things get different: This layer holds the robot’s two main boards, with the Intel Joule and the OpenCR controller each attached to four PCB supports.
-The two boards are connected together via a USB 3.0 hub, which also connects the Intel RealSense and lidar, both of which we mounted on the top layer.
+Like in the Burger, the first Waffle layer holds the Dynamixel servos (a pair of XM430 units) and the battery (and there are two ball casters underneath instead of one).
+The middle layer is where things are really different: This section holds the Waffle’s two main boards, with the Intel Joule and the OpenCR controller each attached to four PCB supports.
+The two boards are connected to each other via a USB 3.0 hub, which also connects the Intel RealSense and the lidar, both of which we mounted on the top layer.

-As we did with the Burger, we had to position the boards and some of the components and cables not exactly as shown in the manual.
-This was due to the length of the USB cables and the location of the USB ports.
-But otherwise the process was simple and fun (that is, if you like tiny screws).
+As we assembled the Waffle, we had to position some of the components and cables not exactly as shown in the manual, as we did with Burger.
+This was mostly due to the length of the USB cables and the location of the USB ports.
+But otherwise the process was simple and fun—that is, if you like tiny screws.

 The Waffle software installation presented a challenge right away.
 Before you can install Ubuntu on the Joule, you need to update its BIOS, and to do that you must use a Windows machine.
 You see, we had a handful of Macs and Linux netbooks laying around but no Windows.
 So the first step was getting Windows 10 on one of the those old netbooks, a process that, as you can imagine, was slow and tedious, but in the end, success: We followed Intel’s instructions and updated Joule’s BIOS.

 Next, we created a bootable USB drive with a Ubuntu 14.04 image for the Joule.
 We then plugged that USB drive on the Waffle, plus a keyboard, mouse, and monitor (using the Micro-HDMI port), and installing Ubuntu on the Joule was a breeze.
 The ROS install, based on the online documentation that Robotis put together, also proceeded without problems, and not long after we had the Waffle roaming around the room via teleoperation.
-We still haven’t had time to explore things like SLAM and autonomous navigation, but we did test the lidar and RealSense using rviz, a 3D visualization tool for ROS.
+We still haven’t had time to explore things like SLAM and autonomous navigation, but we did test the lidar and RealSense using RViz, a 3D visualization tool for ROS.

 TurtleBot 3: Overall